AtheerAS/pdsnd_github/README.md

 washington.csv

 ## Contribution
-Absolutly welocmed!
+Absolutely welcomed!
-You can write audits, fix bugs, and make this tool more powerfull!
+You can write audits, fix bugs, and make this tool more powerful!
-There is no coding style yet, so feel free.
+There is _no coding style yet_, so feel free.
 Once complete, please file a `pull request` with your changes.
 ## Credits
 The data files were provided by @Udacity